Translating Swedish idioms into English is … weird and fun.

 What it means: Something might seem hazardous, but it’s okay.

-35. “Getting caught with the beard in the mailbox.”
+35. “To get caught with the beard in the mailbox.”

-What it means: To be caught doing something you shouldn’t be doing — and you know it.
+What it means: To be caught doing something you shouldn’t do — and you know it.

 36. “Don’t cry over spilt milk.”